pinobatch/bnrom-template/README.md

 IF THIS FILE HAS NO LINE BREAKS:  View it in a web browser.

-SNROM template
+BNROM template
 ==============

-This is a minimal working program for the Nintendo Entertainment System using the SGROM, SNROM, UNROM, or UOROM board.
+This is a minimal working program for the Nintendo Entertainment System using the BNROM, AMROM, ANROM, or AOROM board.
 It assumes familiarity with [nrom-template].

 Additional concepts illustrated:

-* initializing the MMC1
+* initializing the mapper
 * loading tile data into CHR RAM
 * calls from one PRG bank to another

+With two left as exercises for readers:

+* Changing from one nametable to the other (AOROM)
+* Changing CHR ROM banks (Color Dreams, GTROM)

 [nrom-template]: https://github.com/pinobatch/nrom-template